-- 20.1 Goals focused on the physical environment may include: - Ensuring spaces are safe (e.g., childproof fencing near roads, locked cabinets for medicines). - Ensuring spaces are accessible (e.g., consideration of sensory needs, physical access for a child with co-occurring physical disability). - Ensuring spaces are appropriate (e.g., compliance with standards regarding restrictive practices in the physical environment). - 20.2 Goals focused on helping other people gain knowledge that will help them to support the learning, participation, and wellbeing of a child may include:

-- Understanding autism from a neurodiversity perspective, including via the lived expertise of autistic children, young people, and adults. - Understanding the characteristics of autism, including strengths and challenges commonly experienced by autistic children. - Understand the child's individual strengths, needs, interests, and preferences. - Understanding the aims, characteristics, and evidence (research, clinical, lived experience) for a range of supports. - 20.3 Goals focused on helping other people gain skills that will help them to support the learning, participation, and wellbeing of a child include: - Acquiring knowledge and skills to support the child's learning, participation, and wellbeing. - Acquiring knowledge and skills to monitor the child's experiences and outcomes as they access supports, as the basis for informed decision-making.
+- 20.1 Goals focused on the physical environment may include: - Ensuring spaces are safe (e.g., childproof fencing near roads, locked cabinets for medicines). - Ensuring spaces are accessible and as inclusive as possible (e.g., consideration of sensory needs, physical access for a child with co-occurring physical disability; communication access for children who communicate mainly in ways other than speech; and provision of information in Easy Read formats for children with literacy needs). - Ensuring spaces are appropriate (e.g., compliance with standards regarding restrictive practices in the physical environment). - 20.2 Goals focused on working in collaboration with other people to gain knowledge that will help them to support the learning, participation, and wellbeing of a child may include: - Understanding autism from a neurodiversity perspective, including via the lived expertise of autistic children, young people, and adults. - Understanding the characteristics of autism, including strengths and challenges commonly experienced by autistic children. - Understanding the child's individual strengths, needs, interests, and preferences. - Understanding the aims, characteristics, and evidence (research, clinical, lived experience) for a range of supports. - Raising awareness and empowering other people to identify and address individual and systemic discrimination experienced by autistic children and their families. - 20.3 Goals focused on working in collaboration with other people to gain skills that will help them to support the learning, participation, and wellbeing of a child include: - Acquiring knowledge and skills to support the child's learning, participation, and wellbeing. - Acquiring knowledge and skills to monitor the child's experiences and outcomes as they access supports, as the basis for informed decision-making.